nazmulidris/developerlife.com/_posts/2024-06-10-rust-miette-error-handling.md

 - [Build with Naz video series on developerlife.com YouTube channel](#build-with-naz-video-series-on-developerlifecom-youtube-channel)

 <!-- /TOC -->

+## Introduction
+<a id="markdown-introduction" name="introduction"></a>

+miette is an excellent crate that can make error handling in Rust powerful, flexible, and easy to use.
+It provides a way to create custom error types, add context to errors, and display errors in a user-friendly way.
+In this article, video, and repo, we'll explore how to use miette to improve error handling in your Rust applications.

 ## Rust error handling primer
 <a id="markdown-rust-error-handling-primer" name="rust-error-handling-primer"></a>